Patriots vs. Broncos prediction, odds, spread: 2026 AFC Championship Game picks by proven model

 Patriots vs. Broncos prediction, odds, start time: 2026 AFC Championship Game picks by proven model

-The SportsLine Projection Model has revealed its New England Patriots vs. Denver Broncos picks for AFC Championship Game matchup on Sunday
+SportsLine's model has revealed its Denver Broncos vs. New England Patriots picks for the 2026 AFC Championship Game on Sunday

 Kickoff from Empower Field at Mile High in Denver is set for 3 p.m.
 ET on CBS and Paramount+ (sign up here).
-The Broncos lead the all-time series 31-24, including 4-1 in the postseason.
-The Patriots are 5.5-point favorites in the latest Patriots vs. Broncos odds, while the over/under for total points scored is 41.5 via DraftKings Sportsbooks.
+The Patriots are 3.5-point favorites in the latest Patriots vs. Broncos odds, a 2-point drop since opening as 5.5-point favorites.
+The over/under for total points scored is 43.5 via DraftKings Sportsbooks.
 Before making any Broncos vs. Patriots picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the AFC and NFC Championship Games on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting apps could have seen strong returns.